barefootcoder/VCtools/doc/action-cheatsheet.md

 	?
 This could be dangerous.

 Starts with `?` followed by whitespace.
 Prints a message to the user then asks if they wish to proceed.
-If they do not answer yes, the command exits.
+If they do not answer yes, the action fails and the command exits.

 Fatal Directives
 ----------------